Ultrafast Photo-induced Phase Change in SnSe

-The reflected THz pulses were directly sampled in time $t$ via air-biased coherent detection at various pump-probe delay times $\tau$ \cite{DaiPRL2006,HoOE2012}.
-Both the reflected THz pulses in the presence of a pump pulse, $E_p(t,\tau)$, and the differential $\Delta E(t,\tau) = E_p(t,\tau) - E_r(t)$ are measured simultaneously in a double-modulation scheme \cite{IwaszczukOE2009}, where $E_r(t)$ is the THz pulse reflected from the unexcited sample.
-This minimizes the influence of temporal drift in the sampling of the THz fields due to changes in the laser alignment.
-The pulse delays are implemented in such a way that all points in the measured THz fields have experienced a constant $\tau$, so a Fourier transformation along the real time axis $t$ is devoid of any convolution artifacts and directly provides a temporal snapshot of the frequency dependent response \cite{NemecJCP2002}.
+The reflected THz field was directly sampled in time $t$ using air-biased coherent detection at various pump-probe delay times $\tau$ \cite{DaiPRL2006,HoOE2012}.
+Both the reflected field in the presence of a pump pulse, $E_p(t,\tau)$, and the differential $\Delta E(t,\tau) = E_p(t,\tau) - E_r(t)$ are measured simultaneously in a double-modulation scheme \cite{IwaszczukOE2009}, where $E_r(t)$ is the reference THz field reflected from the unexcited sample.
+The pulse delays are implemented such that all points in the measured THz fields have experienced a constant $\tau$, so a Fourier transformation along the real time axis $t$ is devoid of any convolution artifacts and directly provides a temporal snapshot of the frequency-dependent response \cite{NemecJCP2002}.
+Intrinsic artifacts that can appear in TRTS, as mentioned in Ref.~\cite{OrensteinPRB2015}, are not present (see Supplemental Fig.~4) as carrier momentum relaxation times are extremely short \cite{ChavesPCCP2021}.
 The pump-induced differential reflectivity $\Delta \Tilde{r}(\omega,\tau)/r_0(\omega) = \Delta E(\omega,\tau) / E_{r} (\omega)-1$, where $r_0(\omega)$ is the static reflectivity, was subsequently extracted by Fourier analysis.
-The static $r_0(\omega)$ is dominated by a single reststrahlen band for THz polarization parallel to the b-axis, shown in Supplemental Fig.~3.
-The THz reflectivity is related to the pump-induced differential optical conductivity $\Delta \Tilde{\sigma}(\omega,\tau) = \Delta\sigma_1(\omega,\tau)+i\Delta\sigma_2(\omega,\tau)$ using a model of a thin photoexcited layer of thickness $d$ on the surface of the crystal as \cite{ValverdeEES2015,CookePRL2012} \\
+The static $r_0(\omega)$ is dominated by a single reststrahlen band for THz polarization parallel to the b-axis \cite{EfthimiopoulosPCCP2019}, shown in Supplemental Fig.~1, which prohibits the extraction of the optical conductivity below ${\sim}5$~THz.
+The THz reflectivity is finally related to the pump-induced differential optical conductivity $\Delta \Tilde{\sigma}(\omega,\tau) = \Delta\sigma_1(\omega,\tau)+i\Delta\sigma_2(\omega,\tau)$ by modelling the photoexcited layer as a slab by \cite{HegmannSPIE2002}: \\

-\\ where $d = 60$~nm is the layer thickness \cite{MakinistianPSSB2009}, $Z_0 = 377 \Omega$ is the impedance of free space, and $\Tilde{n}(\omega)$ is the static complex THz refractive index.
-An example of the measured $\vert\Delta r (\omega)\vert$ response is shown in Supplemental Fig.~3, showing a sharp rise in the vicinity of the static reflectivity minima.
-The optical absorption was determined to be independent of excitation fluence \cite{WangIPT2020} and we did not record a significant change in surface temperature, as shown in Supplemental Figs.~4 and 5, respectively.
+\\ where $d = 60$~nm is the pump penetration depth at $\lambda = 800$~nm \cite{MakinistianPSSB2009}, $Z_0 = 377~\Omega$ is the impedance of free space, and $\Tilde{n}(\omega)$ is the static complex THz refractive index \cite{EfthimiopoulosPCCP2019}.
+Despite reports of saturable absorption in SnSe nanosheets at much lower peak powers \cite{WangIPT2020}, the pump absorption was found to be independent of excitation fluence and average heating of the sample surface was estimated by infrared imaging to be $<15^\circ$C, shown in Supplemental Figs.~5 and 6, respectively.